ibmppl/ibmppl/docs/ppl/developer_guide.md

 client: nvStoreClient.o
         ${CXX} ${LINKER_OPTIONS} $< -o nvStoreClient
 ```
 ###How to run (self-verifying) tests?

 Currently, all tests under `${PPL_ROOT}/apps` are self-verifying.
 To run a verification test:
 ```bash
 make clean
 make VERIFY=1 all
 make verify
 ```
-Note, verification test requires building the binary with
+Note that verification test requires building the binary with
 `VERIFY=1` specified.
-This is because some tests produce performance
+This is because some tests output timing information
-output (e.g., running time) that differ from run to run.
-Since the
+that differ from run to run.
+Since the verification is done by comparing
-verification is done by comparing the output against an expected
+the output against an expected output (i.e., `EXPECTED_OUTPUT`),
-output (i.e., `EXPECTED_OUTPUT`), we need to suppress time-sensitive
-output during verification runs.
+we need to suppress time-sensitive output during verification runs.

 The output of a successful verification run is:
 ```bash